Viseriontarg/Project-Maia/README.md

 ## Project Title and Introduction

-**BusinessDigitalTwin** is a powerful project management tool that leverages generative AI and Monte Carlo simulations to transform high-level project goals into actionable plans and realistic forecasts.
+**Maia** is a powerful project management tool that leverages generative AI and Monte Carlo simulations to transform high-level project goals into actionable plans and realistic forecasts.
 It helps users understand potential project durations and costs by considering inherent uncertainties and risks, ultimately enabling more informed decision-making.

 ## Features